larsme/SNC/README.md

 1) Occlusion Filter\
  Because I know which points are adjacent in the dense lidar grid, I can model occlusion in camera perspective explicitly and filter occluded points.
  My implementation is based on the idea that inside the area spanned by four projected, formerly adjacend points, no depth larger than the maximum of these four points is allowed.
-  While NC improves with this filter in figure 6, SNC does not.
+  While NC improves with this filter in figure 6, SNC does not; likely because its own filtering is better than my own.
-  I assume this is either because on average, SNC's learned filtering is better than my own or because some occluded points are useful.
-  The first option is supported by SNC2 in figure 3, which feeds smoothness and outlier filtering of a frozen SNC into a second SNC and better matches the cyclist's outline where my own approximation misses some points in figure 4.
+  This is supported by SNC+2nd_module in figure 3, which feeds smoothness and outlier filtering of a frozen SNC into a second SNC and better matches the cyclist's outline where my own approximation misses some points in figure 4.
   At the same time, it still predicts holes.
   A different filtering approach could be both faster and more accurate.
+  KITTI generates ground truth values by accumulating 20 lidar scans and comparing their results to stereo depth estimates[6], meaning non-occluded inputs should still be present.
+  For NC+gt_filter and SNC+filter, i simulate an ideal filter by removing all depth values which differ from gt depths by more than a threshold.
+  These models accomplish the best metrics in this repo, suggesting occlusion has a bigger influence than precise object borders in the KITTI depth datset.
+  One possible explenation for this is mentioned by the authors: Depth bleeding artifacts at object borders of their stereo based filter[6] result in differences to the lidar measurements, which are subsequently filtered out.
 2) Lidar Padding\
   When projecting lidar points onto a plane it is possible to use points outside the camera field of view.
   This way any compatible model is able to use real data where it would have used padding, enabling true spatial invariance in CNNs.